 I had no idea where public speaking would lead me, but I jumped into it knowing that building confidence in my voice would benefit me, no matter what.

 Today I get to lead the women of the Speaker Sisterhood in finding their own voice while discovering things about themselves they never knew were there.
-I get to witness the unfolding and the reawakening.
+I get to witness the unfolding and the reawakening of so many talented women.

 I’m now hearing stories from the women who have been attending the Speaker Sisterhood meetings and they are sharing how their participation has made an impact on their life.